riboseinc/digicert-cli/README.md

 of the `command` and `subcommand` should provide you the basic usages guide with the list of supported options.

-Normally the parent command should fire up the `help` documentation, but if it does not then you can explicitly call the `help` command or pass `-h` flags with any of the action and that should fire up the documentation.
+The parent command should fire up the `help` documentation, but if it does not then you can explicitly call the `help` command or pass `-h` flags with any of the command and that should fire up the documentation.
 For example

 ```sh
 $ digicert help